-- 1. Obtain a reference to the initial naming context (see page 501). - 2.
-Set a CosNaming::Name structure with the full path of the name associated with the desired object. - 3.
-Resolve the name to the desired object reference.
+- 1 Obtain a reference to the initial naming context (see "Obtaining the Initial Naming Context"). - 2 Set a CosNaming::Name structure with the full path of the name associated with the desired object. - 3 Resolve the name to the desired object reference.